geron-d/twitter/standards/JAVADOC_TEMPLATES.md

  * @param paramName description of the parameter
  * @return description of the return value
- * @throws ExceptionType description of when this exception is thrown
+ * @throws ExceptionType description of when this exception is thrown */ public static ReturnType utilityMethod(ParamType paramName) throws ExceptionType {
- * @see RelatedClass for related utility methods
- * @since 2025-01-27
- */
-public static ReturnType utilityMethod(ParamType paramName) throws ExceptionType {
     // implementation